-49. A substance is convertible if it is of such a kind as to make it, by the ease of the process and by the yield, practicable and profitable for a clandestine manufacturer to transform the substance in question into controlled drugs.1
+49. In addition to the principle of "Similarity", laid down in Article 3, paragraph 3 (iii) of that Convention and mentioned in paragraph 48, the Convention also contains the principle of "Convertibility".
+A substance is convertible if it is of such a kind as to make it, by the ease of the process and by the yield, practicable and profitable for a clandestine manufacturer to transform the substance in question into controlled drugs.1